timmy78/yii2-user-docs/docs/basics/overriding-models.rst

                     'manager' => [
                         // Active record classes
                         'userClass'    => 'dektrium\user\models\User',
+                        'tokenClass'   => 'dektrium\user\models\Token',
                         'profileClass' => 'dektrium\user\models\Profile',
                         'accountClass' => 'dektrium\user\models\Account',
+                        // Model that is used on user search on admin pages 'userSearchClass' => 'dektrium\user\models\UserSearch',
+                        // Model that is used on registration 'registrationFormClass' => 'dektrium\user\models\RegistrationForm',
                         // Model that is used on resending confirmation messages 'resendFormClass' => 'dektrium\user\models\ResendForm',
                         // Model that is used on logging in